Jeznar/GitRepo/Spells/Cantrips/README.md

 ### Fire Bolt

 Standard Fire Bolt setup plus a simple onuse ItemMacro to provide a bit of visual effects.
+The macro reads the item image icon and looks for a *magic* color name.
+If it finds one, it adjusts the color of the VFX to match.
+The colors defined are:

+* blue
+* dark_green
+* dark_red
+* green02 (a bluish green)
+* green
+* orange
+* purple

+The repo has corresponding colored icons.

 **Reminder**: For NPC's cantrips need to be scaled manually as they have no level for automated scaling.